PoS Operators Suffer Low Patronage as Nigerians Withdraw From Other Sources

 Since the Automatic Teller Machines began dispensing cash, the majority of POS owners stated that people now prefer to visit banks to pick up cash.

-According to Leadership research, every Automated Teller Machine (ATM) owned by the different banks is currently disbursing cash every day.
+According to a report by Leadership newspaper, every Automated Teller Machine (ATM) owned by the different banks is now disbursing cash unlike before.

-Ifeoma Obigeri, a POS operator in Maryland, Enugu, claimed that since ATMs began disbursing cash, she was having trouble earning enough money to support her kids.
+Ifeoma Obigeri, a POS operator in Maryland, Enugu, claimed that since ATMs began disbursing cash, she has been struggling to earn enough to support her children.

 “My brother, it is not funny, since today can you imagine that only three customers came to my stand.
 It is only today that I experience this low patronage.